 The board also collects and disseminates data relating to terms and conditions of public employment; and maintains a list of mediators, factfinders, and arbitrators, and establishes their rate of compensation.
 The staff of the board includes an executive director and labor relations examiners, who may act as hearing officers, conduct investigations of prohibited practices, act as election agents, and conduct research projects for the board.
-The executive director is responsible to the board and is responsible for administrative matters and general supervision of the board staff [lowa Code §20.6].
-(See Chapter 621 of the lowa Administrative Code for detailed information on PER board procedures).
+The persons employed by the EAB are responsible for administering the provisions of lowa Code §20.[lowa Code §20.6].